openlayers/docs/library/spherical_mercator.rst

 case.
 This map will let you drag around, but without understanding a bit more about spherical mercator, it will be difficult to do anything more with it.

-This map has a set of assumptions about the extents and maxResolution of the map.
+This map has a set of assumptions about the maxResolution of the map.
 Specifically, most spherical mercator maps use an extent of the world from -180 to 180 longitude, and from -85.0511 to 85.0511 latitude.
-Because the mercator projection stretches to infinity as you approach the poles, a cutoff in the north-south direction is required, and this particular cutoff results in a perfect square of projected meters: coordinates stretch from -20037508.34 to 20037508.34 in each direction.
+Because the mercator projection stretches to infinity as you approach the poles, a cutoff in the north-south direction is required, and this particular cutoff results in a perfect square of projected meters.
+As you can see from the maxExtent parameter sent in the constructor of the layer, the coordinates stretch from -20037508.34 to 20037508.34 in each direction.

 The maxResolution of the map defaults to fitting this extent into 256 pixels, resulting in a maxResolution of 156543.0339.
+This is handled internally by the layer, and does not need to be set in the layer options.

-These defaults are hardcoded into the commercial layers.
-If you are using a standalone WMS or TMS layer with spherical mercator, you will need to specify these properties as the maxResolution and maxExtent of your map or layer.
+If you are using a standalone WMS or TMS layer with spherical mercator, you will need to specify the maxResolution property of the layer, in addition to defining the maxExtent as demonstrated here.

 Working with Projected Coordinates
 ----------------------------------